 This booklet is a guide to the Diploma in Psychodynamic Counselling offered by the Gloucestershire Counselling Service.
 The Diploma is accredited by the British Psychoanalytic Council (BPC).
-It is a part-time course and is designed for people who intend training to practice as a Psychodynamic counsellor working with adult clients.
-Information on the Post Qualification Programme (PQY), which is intended for qualified practitioners seeking accreditation, is available in another booklet.
+It is a parttime course and is designed for people who intend training to practice as a psychodynamic counsellor working with adult clients.

-GCS trained counsellors have been successful in working independently in private practice in areas of primary care, in GP surgeries, with organisations and agencies providing counselling and in specialist areas such as counselling in schools, colleges and universities, and with employee assistance programs.
+GCS-trained counsellors have been successful in working independently in private practice, in areas of primary care, in GP surgeries, with organisations and agencies providing counselling and in specialist areas such as counselling in schools, colleges and universities, and with employee assistance programs.

 Supervised client work forms the heart of our training program and enables trainees to integrate their theoretical and practical training in a safe environment.
-Unlike some training courses our Diploma programme provides client work as well as regular supervision.
-At GCS our trainees do not have to search for clients.
-Our trainees are in placement with the Gloucestershire Counselling Service where clients are assessed and carefully allocated to trainees as appropriate.

 GCS adheres to an equal opportunities policy and is positively committed to opposing discrimination.
-We recognise that there are processes inherent in any organization, including our own, which can work against this intention.
+We recognise that there are processes inherent in any organisation, including our own, which can work against this intention.
 We acknowledge that we have an obligation to be constantly re-examining all aspects of our policy development and implementation.
 We will aim to ensure that as far as is possible, equality of opportunity is available to all who work within GCS and use its services.